smousavi05/General-Cross-Validation-denoising-Forward/README.md

 `demo.m` includes all info you need to know for running the code.

 you need `MATLAB statistics` and `signal processing toolboxes` to run this code.

+There are several changes in this version compared to the original paper just to make the code faster and more stable.

 ## Paper
 (https://www.researchgate.net/publication/315917772_Automatic_noise-removalsignal-removal_based_on_general_cross-validation_thresholding_in_synchrosqueezed_domain_and_its_application_on_earthquake_data)